logo for nutrition-and-you.com

-Tomatillo or tomate is a small spherical shaped berry of tomato family used as vegetable.
-It was originated in Mexico and was cultivated by the Aztecs centuries before the Spanish explorers introduced it elsewhere.
-Binomially, the fruit is the member of solanaceae or nightshade family of fruits and vegetables, which also includes tomato, ground cherry, potato, eggplant, chili peppers etc. Its exquisite tart and sweet qualities make it one of the much sought after ingredients in Central American sauce preparations.
+Binomially, it is a member of Solanaceae or nightshade family of fruits and vegetables, which also includes tomato, ground-cherry, potato, eggplant, chili peppers, etc. Its lovely tart and sweet flavors make it one of the much sought-after ingredients in Central American sauce preparations.

-Some of common names include tomate verde, miltomate, husk tomato, tomate de cascara, tomate de fresadilla etc. Scientific name: Physalis philadelphica (Physalis ixocarpa).
+Some of the common names include tomate verde, miltomate, husk tomato, tomate de cascara, tomate de fresadilla, etc. Scientific name: Physalis philadelphica (Physalis ixocarpa).

-Tomatillo is a small annual glabrous shrub featuring similar growth characteristics as that of tomatoes.
-It grows to about 30-60 cm in height and bears beautiful yellow color flowers, which appear about 60 days after seeding.
-Unlike in tomatoes, tomatillo berry develops inside thin, semitransparent calyx or husk, resemble somewhat like Taiwanese lantern.
-However, the calyx split apart to expose green color fruit as it matures.
-It measures about 2.5-4 cm in diameter, weigh about 50 g. inside, the fruit feature juicy pulp and tiny seeds as in tomatoes.
+Tomatillo is a small annual, glabrous shrub featuring similar growth characteristics as that of tomatoes.
+It reaches about 30-60 cm in height and bears beautiful yellow flowers that appear about 60 days after seedling.
+However, unlike in tomato, tomatillo berry develops inside a thin, semi-transparent calyx or husk, resembling somewhat like that of a Taiwanese lantern.
+Later as the fruit matures, its calyx splits apart to expose the green berry from the inside.

 Health benefits of Tomatillos

-• Tomatillos are low in calories.
+1. Tomatillos are low in calories.
 100 g of berries provide just 32 calories.
-On comparison basis, they contain slightly more calories, fat, and protein than tomatoes.
-(100 g tomato has 18 calories).
-However, they have good amounts of many health benefiting plant nutrients such as dietary fiber, minerals, anti-oxidants and vitamins.
+For comparison, they carry a bit more calories, fat, and protein than tomatoes.
+(100 g tomato just has 18 calories).
+Besides, they contain many health-benefiting plant nutrients such as dietary fiber, minerals, antioxidants, and vitamins.

-• Unlike tomato, tomatillo does not contain lycopene.
-On the other hand, they are good in different kind of antioxidant phyto-chemicals known as withanolides.
-Ixocarpalactone-A is one such withanolides present in tomatillo has been found to be anti-bacterial and anti-cancer properties.
+2. Unlike tomatoes, tomatillo does not carry lycopene.
+On the other hand, it is rich in different kinds of antioxidant phytochemicals known as withanolide.
+Ixocarpalactone-A is one such withanolide present in tomatillo which has been found to have antibacterial and anti-cancer properties.

-• Tomatillo contains small amounts of anti-oxidant vitamins like vitamin A, vitamin C, and vitamin E. Further, the berry consists of flvonoid anti-oxidants such as ß-carotene, zeaxanthin and lutein.
-These compounds posses antioxidant properties and, together with vitamin A, are essential for visual health.
-In addition, Vitamin A is also required for maintaining healthy mucus membranes and skin.
-Consumption of natural vegetables and fruits rich in flavonoids helps to protect from lung and oral cavity cancers.
+3. Tomatillo contains small amounts of antioxidant vitamins like A, C, and E. Further; the berry consists of flavonoid antioxidants such as ß-carotene, zeaxanthin, and lutein.
+These compounds possess antioxidant properties and, together with vitamin A, are essential for ocular health.
+Besides, Vitamin A is also required for maintaining the integrity of mucosa and skin.
+Consumption of natural vegetables and fruits rich in flavonoids helps protect from lung and oral cavity cancers.

-• Fresh tomate has very good sodium to potassium ratio (0:6).
-Potassium is an important component of cell and body fluids, helps controlling heart rate and blood pressure.
+4. Fresh tomate is one of the vegetables that has the least sodium to potassium ratio (0:6).
+Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure.

-• The fruit has more minerals weight per weight basis than that in the tomatoes.
-They are also good source of copper, iron, phosphorous, manganese, and other minerals.
+5. Further, the fruit has more minerals weight per weight basis than that in the tomatoes.
+They are also a good source of copper, iron, phosphorous, manganese, and other minerals.

 See the table below for in depth analysis of nutrients: